rzajac/esp-dev-env/README.md

 **include**      | The installed header files.
 **lib**          | The installed libraries.

-Each library which is part of this development environment must provide way to install it's archives, header files in **lib** and **include** directories respectively.
+Each library must provide way to install it's archives, header files in **lib** and **include** directories respectively.

 ## Shared CMake scripts.

-Part of the development environment are also CMake scripts which provide ESP8266 toolchain, compiler and linker configuration as well as define useful paths and helper functions which can be used in your programs to simplify configuration and build process.
-Below is the short description of the scripts.
+Part of the development environment are also CMake scripts which provide ESP8266 toolchain, compiler and linker configuration as well as define useful paths and helper functions which can be used in your CMake scripts to simplify configuration and build process.
+Below is the short description of the scripts located in `esp-cmake` directory.
 For more details see the source which I made sure is well documented.

 The [ESP8266.bootstrap.cmake](esp-cmake/ESP8266.bootstrap.cmake) defines the toolchain, paths to various development environment directories as well as